Professional-Script-Kiddies/Skidded-Scripts/README.md

-# Scripts
+# Roblox Scripts

-I'll just upload random dump scripts I make here since its free to upload.
-I'm still supprised some of these work lmao SKV2 still works like its 2020
+All audio related scripts are from I used to play dollhouse, they are from a hub I was working on (AresHub) Since then i've quit roblox and will nolonger be working on any of these feel free to skid..